 λk=iVkiλkiiVki (A.3)

 where Vki is the shear force carried by the i-th column of the k-th floor.
 The floor(s) with the largest value of k should be designated as the critical one(s) and a higher KL should be sought for it (them).
-Formula (A.3) should not be applied to bridges, wherein the lowest among the ductility ratios calculated for each piers should be used in each direction.
+Formula (A.3) should not be applied to bridges, wherein the lowest among the ductility ratios calculated for each pier should be used in each direction.

 Masonry structures